 When you use print tracking software, you'll know exactly the types of jobs and the volume of prints each printer is taking on.
 The data provided by print tracking software will help you determine areas for improvement.

 - Initiate an MPS Program

 Managed Print Services (MPS) is a program offered by print service companies that manage all aspects of your business printing devices, including printers, scanners, faxes and copiers.
 The optimization of these devices enables businesses to save money, produce less paper waste and increase efficiency.
 For additional benefits of this solution, click here.

 Cost-per-print is an important factor to take into account when determining which printer to purchase.
 It can also be used to monitor the efficiency of your machine and supply usage.
-If you are like 90% of organizations that don’t track their print costs but want to get started, check out our Print Costs Calculator.
+If you are like 90 percent of organizations that don’t track their print costs but want to get started, check out our Print Costs Calculator.
 It’s a free tool that will help you gather your necessary expenses and plug them in to be calculated.